daigotanaka/daigotanaka.github.io/getting-to-yes.md

 and she says she would sell at $10,000, and hopefully we agree on somewhere in between.)

-"Getting To Yes" taught me to focus on understanding each other's interests instead of positions, and work together to solve the problem of satisfying everybody's interests.
+*Getting To Yes* taught me to focus on understanding each other's interests instead of positions, and work together to solve the problem of satisfying everybody's interests.
 Here is a clear illustration from the book: